[Ed’s note: This article was originally published in August 2014 and updated in August 2021 ]

 7. Our national anthem was a pop song – August 14th

-The tune of Negaraku came from a popular song called Terang Bulan which in itself was adapted from a French melody.
-The snippet above contains several objections to the choice, since the use of a popular song would mean that it wouldn’t have the dignity of being a national anthem when strippers could be singing it.
+The snippet addressed why the tune shouldn’t have been used, since the use of a popular song would mean that it wouldn’t have the dignity of being a national anthem when strippers could be singing it.
 Yeah, we had strippers back in those days.

 Oh and if you look at the column on the right you’d see that even after 57 years, our public toilets are still (literally) crap.
 Good to see that some things never change.

 8. Malaysia gets an Atomic Bomb?????! – August 21st – 24th

 When we came across this headline, we were like “whaaaa~??!” cause we never heard about Malaysia having atomic bombs back in school.
 Funny thing is that there wasn’t any mention of this in the Malay Mail, cause you’d think that with cold war tensions looming it’d be pretty big news.